rollbit-promo-code/.github/README.md

 ## ❓ Frequently Asked Questions

 ### What is the Rollbit promo code?
-The current Rollbit promo code is **FIN**.
+The current Rollbit promo code is **WELC**.
 It can be entered during signup to unlock bonuses, rakeback access, and monthly rewards.

-### What bonus do you get with the Rollbit promo code FIN?
+### What bonus do you get with the Rollbit promo code WELC?
-Using **FIN** may unlock deposit bonuses, **instant rakeback**, monthly promotions, and access to exclusive Rollbit rewards.
+Using **WELC** may unlock deposit bonuses, **instant rakeback**, monthly promotions, and access to exclusive Rollbit rewards.
 Availability depends on region and current offers.

 ### How do I use a Rollbit promo code?
-To use a Rollbit promo code, sign up on Rollbit, enter **FIN** during registration, complete account creation, and make a qualifying deposit.
+To use a Rollbit promo code, sign up on Rollbit, enter **WELC** during registration, complete account creation, and make a qualifying deposit.

-### Is the Rollbit promo code FIN legit?
+### Is the Rollbit promo code WELC legit?
-Yes, **FIN** is a valid Rollbit promo code for new users during registration.
+Yes, **WELC** is a valid Rollbit promo code for new users during registration.

 ### Can I use more than one Rollbit promo code?
 No. Rollbit allows only one promo or referral code per account.